 The first method to directly convert QSFP+ to SFP+ port is using the QSFP+ breakout cable.
-QSFP+ breakout cables now can be found in DAC (direct attach cable) and AOC (active optical cable) types.
+QSFP+ breakout cables now can be found in direct attach cable (DAC) and active optical cable (AOC) types.
 Mostly, both two types are pre-terminated with a QSFP+ transceiver on one end and four SFP+ transceivers on the other end, which are known as QSFP+ to SFP+ breakout cables.
-In addition, another type of AOC breakout cable, QSFP+ to 4x duplex LC AOC cable, having QSFP+ on one end but duplex LC fiber cables on the other, can also convert a port from QSFP+ to SFP+ when used with additional SFP+ transceivers.
+Difference lies in that DAC is designed with copper cables while AOC uses fiber optics.

-No matter what type you choose, all these QSFP+ breakout cables can split a 40G connectivity into 4x10G channels (just like the following figure shown), while you connect them with a QSFP+ switch on the one end and several 10G devices (up to four) containing SFP+ ports on the other end.
+No matter what type you choose, all these QSFP+ breakout cables can split a 40G connectivity into 4x10G channels, while you connect them with a QSFP+ switch on the one end and several 10G devices (up to four) containing SFP+ ports on the other end.

 The second way to convert QSFP+ to SFP+ port is using MTP/MPO to LC breakout cable.
 This solution is similar to the prior solution but without the transceiver pre-terminated on each end.
 With an MTP/MPO connector on one side, MPO/MTP 8-fiber assembly is often equipped with four LC duplex connectors on the other side.
-To realize the conversion from 40G to 10G, you need to add one QSFP+ transceiver with MTP/MPO interface and four SFP+ modules with duplex LC interfaces for each MTP/MPO to LC breakout cable.
-As the figure is shown below, you just need to plug the cables into the matching 10G or 40G transceivers and then insert these transceivers into QSFP+ port or SFP+ ports.
+To realize the conversion from 40G to 10G using MTP/MPO to LC breakout cable, you need to add one QSFP+ transceiver with MTP/MPO interface and four SFP+ modules with duplex LC interfaces.
+As the figure shown below, you just need to plug the cables into the matching 10G or 40G transceivers and then insert these transceivers into QSFP+ port or SFP+ ports.

 Another way to directly convert QSFP+ to SFP+ port is via the help of a 10G type of the QSA (quad small form-factor pluggable adapter): CVR-QSFP-SFP10G.
 Built-in a QSFP+ form factor with a cage for SFP+ module at the back, this QSFP+ to SFP+ adapter enables smooth connectivity between devices that use 40G QSFP+ port and 10G SFP+ port.
 To have a 10G connection, you can insert an SFP+ module into a QSFP+ to SFP+ adapter and then connect this CVR-QSFP-SFP10G adapter to a QSFP+ port.
 In that connection, the QSFP+ to SFP+ adapter will act as an interface of an SFP+ module.

 Up to now, we have explored three direct ways to convert a port from QSFP+ to SFP+ port.
 However, in data centers or other high-density cablings, network migration is a complex process.
 Sometimes, inter-connect connectivity also needs to be used.
-But how to make your selection about those methods, you can take the following factors into considerations.
+How to make your selection about those methods? you can take the following factors into considerations.

 In a high-density network, there could be hundreds or thousands of QSFP+ ports and SFP+ ports needed to realize 40G-to-10G connectivity.
 Cable assemblies like QSFP+ breakout cable with pre-terminated transceivers will be more suitable than QSFP+ to SFP+ QSA adapter and other inter-connect methods in saving space and simplifying the network maintenance.